 You’ve likely heard of the Kentucky Derby, hosted in early May each year at Louisville’s Churchill Downs, but the Bluegrass State has much more to offer visitors.
 For sports fans, Lexington and Louisville are both homes to some perennial college basketball powers.
 South-central Kentucky boasts one of the Midwest’s few national parks, Mammoth Cave, and Red River Gorge is famous for it’s gorgeous hiking trails.
 At MSO, our Kentucky-specific recruiters can serve as your local experts when on assignment in the state, helping you to get the most of of your experience inside and outside the healthcare facility.

-If Kentucky seems like the right location for your next travel nursing assignment, complete and application today to get in touch with one of Medical Staffing Options’ state-specific recruiters.
+If Kentucky seems like the right location for your next travel nursing assignment, contact us today.